Due to the Covid-19 pandemic, some of our 2021 events may be, unfortunately, cancelled

 As part of their mission the GMMG (representing Lumpkin and Dawson counties) strives to present interesting and informational programs to the community on a regular basis.
 Special programs and presentations are scheduled for the general meetings held on the second Monday of every other month

 Georgia Mountains Master Gardener programs are held at Lumpkin County Parks & Recreation, 365 Riley Road, Dahlonega, GA 30533 and are open to the public.
 There is no cost to attend, light refreshments will be served.

 For further information, please call the local extension office at 706-864-2275

-CANCELLED Mushrooms presented by Brian Hale on Monday, May 11
+All about Mushrooms presented by Brian Hale on Monday, May10 2021, 7pm – 8pm

-CANCELLED Composting presented by Peri Gordon on Monday, July
+Sustainable Gardening presented by Becky Griffin on Monday, July 12 2021

 This program gives an interesting overview of the plants the Master Gardeners have chosen to offer this year in the Plant Sale.
 It covers not just the plants themselves, but also tips on what to plant where, how certain plants can solve problems in the yard, and how these plants can fit in with past purchases.
 Discover why certain plants are chosen by GMMG members and how to make informed decision on what to plant in your garden paradise.
 Come with questions in mind and get the answers you need from the MGs present!